 Bill Smith was born and raised in Madison County, Indiana.
-He and his wife, Karen, have five children and ten grandchildren.
+He and his wife, Karen, have five children and thirteen grandchildren.

 Smith is the recipient of several commendations and awards, including the Indiana National Guard’s Distinguished Service Medal and Indiana’s Sagamore of the Wabash.

 Before the founding of Sextons Creek, Smith served as the chief-of-staff for Mike Pence in the Indiana Governor’s Office and previously in Pence’s congressional offices.
 His duties during his time of service included:

 Chief of Staff – Governor Mike Pence – 2013 to 2014